mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

   - IMT-2020
   - 5G mobile communication network technology is needed due to rapid changes in the mobile environment
   - 5G is a next-generation mobile communication technology with a data transfer speed 1000 times faster than 4th generation LTE
-    - Maximum speed of LTE : 75 Mbps
+    - Maximum speed of LTE: 75 Mbps
-    - 5G : 75 Gbps ~ 100 Gbps (Expected speed of 1 Gbps)
+    - 5G: 75 Gbps ~ 100 Gbps (Expected speed of 1 Gbps)
   - Effects of 5G development
     - Providing futuristic services such as Internet of Things (IoT), augmented reality, and holograms
   - Current status of 5G technology development
-    - METIS 2020 : Consortium of 9 European countries
+    - METIS 2020: Consortium of 9 European countries
-    - IMT-2020 (5G) Promotion Group : China
+    - IMT-2020 (5G) Promotion Group: China
-    - 2020 and Beyond Ad hoc : Japan
+    - 2020 and Beyond Ad hoc: Japan
-    - 5G Forum : Korea
+    - 5G Forum: Korea

 <br />
-<cite>Source : Department of Computer Science, Korea National Open University</cite>
+<cite>Source: Department of Computer Science, Korea National Open University</cite>